dmweis/dmweis.github.io/_drafts/Masters.md

 There are other features that aren't documented here but worth mentioning:

-* Web telmetry interface using NASA's openmct platform
+* Web telemetry interface using NASA's openmct platform
 * system telemetry for hardware and performance metrics (Important for debugging overheating issues during this project)
 * Leap motion sensor integration for relative movement of body center of mass